Reviews You Can Rely On

 Fun Factor

-By and large, hoverboards are designed to be fun.
-As the market has grown, exceptions have arisen.
-Such is the case with the Segway Ninebot S, a board designed for commuting and utility.
-These practical models comprise a small portion of the market and are still fun to ride.
+Hoverboards are generally designed to be fun.
+However, as the market has grown, exceptions have arisen.
+One such board is the Segway Ninebot S, which is designed for commuting and utility.
+Although these practical models comprise a small portion of the market, they are still fun to ride.

 Although the level of fun each model provides is subjective, products that perform well at specific tasks give the rider more versatility of movement and self-expression.
 Speed is a big part of our fun factor metric, so our hands-on testing included time trials to assess the top speed of each model.
 Then we gather a team of testers to ride each board through our obstacle course designed to evaluate maneuverability, stability, and acceleration.